appycodes.

 React Native · TypeScript · Supabase · Node.js

 We do both.
-We don't recommend both for the same product.
+We do not recommend both for the same product.

 Lovable, Claude, Bolt, v0 and AI Studio all output React.
 That tilts the default toward React Native because the language, the type system and the component model carry across.
-Flutter is a great alternative — but the case for it has to be specific.
-Here's how we choose.
+Flutter is a great alternative, but the case for it has to be specific.
+Here is how we choose.

 Same language as your existing React web app, same component model, same type definitions.
 The validation schemas, the API client and a meaningful chunk of business logic move across the boundary without rewriting.
 Expo's bare workflow gives us EAS for builds and OTA plus full access to native modules when we need them.

 Flutter wins when you already have Dart expertise, when pixel-identical rendering across platforms is a hard requirement, or when the design language depends on highly custom canvas-style UI.
-We've shipped Flutter when it was the right call.
-Most AI-built web products are not in that category — React Native carries more of the work across.
+We have shipped Flutter when it was the right call.
+Most AI-built web products are not in that category: React Native carries more of the work across.

 Both clients hit the same endpoints.
 The mobile app does not get its own duplicate API surface that drifts from the web one over six months.
 We add mobile-specific endpoints only where the payload genuinely needs to differ (lighter list responses, push token registration, app-version gates).

-Supabase Auth, Firebase Auth, Clerk, Auth0 — whatever the web app uses, the native app uses too.
+Supabase Auth, Firebase Auth, Clerk, Auth0: whatever the web app uses, the native app uses too.
 Stripe billing reused via the same customer IDs.
 File uploads reuse the same buckets.
-Users don't get a second account because they downloaded the app — they sign in and pick up where they left off.
+Users do not get a second account because they downloaded the app: they sign in and pick up where they left off.

 Style Cypher